kamanphoebe/MIT6.S081/Preparations.md

-# Preparation
+# Preparations

 Before starting doing any lab, we should first set up `xv6` on our own computers.
 [Here](https://pdos.csail.mit.edu/6.S081/2020/tools.html) is the instruction of installation.
 Yet I stuck on some of the steps.
 Fortunately the problems have already solved and my solutions are written below.\
 \
-P.S.
+PS.
 I was using Ubuntu at that time so I followed the "Installing via APT (Debian/Ubuntu)" part of instructions.

 ## 1) riscv64-linux-gnu-gcc: error: unrecognized command line option ‘-mno-relax’; did you mean ‘-Wno-vla’?